gubo97000/HYP-Project/README.md

 ## Implementation

 The Web Application is based on the frameworks NuxtJS v2 and Vue 2.
 None of the new features of Vue 3 were added in the project.<br />
-We also did not use TypeScript, since in the older versions of Vue/Nuxt is not natively supported.
+We also did not use TypeScript, since in the older versions of Vue/Nuxt it is not natively supported.

 We did not need to use any kind of State Management library, such as Vuex.